abtin/notes/2022/July.md

 ### July 23, 2022

 - There is very little left.
 Almost nothing to hold it together.
 Don't know how it's going to be.

+### July 24, 2022

+- Very productive day. good workout and good progress with the etl code on Azure Func.